haripen/KneeExt-Elastic/README.md

 # KneeExt-Elastic
-A simple Hill-type leg-press simulation for a concentric knee extension in Matlab
+A ready to go Matlab function for a physics-based simulation of a concentric leg-press knee extension task - including serial and parallel elastic elements.

 INPUT